cutelyst/cutelyst/README.md

 ## LICENSE

-The library is under the LGPLv2+ and public header files, documentation and examples are under MIT license.
+The source code is available is under the 3-Clause BSD.